determined-ai/determined/docs/tutorials/detached-mode/distributed-training-checkpointing.rst

     --master_addr 127.0.0.1 --master_port 29400 --max_restarts 0 \
     my_torch_disributed_script.py

+Navigate to ``<DET_MASTER_IP:PORT>`` in your web browser to see the experiment.

 ************
  Next Steps
 ************

-Now that you've mastered the art of using detached mode for distributed training with sharded checkpointing, you're poised to scale your training sessions and tackle larger datasets and more complex models.
+Now that you've successfully used detached mode for distributed training with sharded checkpointing, you can try more examples using detached mode or learn more about Determined by visiting the :ref:`tutorials <tutorials-index>`.